 And Brazilian steel producer CSN is seeking an increase of 30% in annual pricing contracts with automakers.

-Metal Bulletin published its monthly trade case monitor with October updates.
+Trade policy Metal Bulletin published its monthly trade case monitor with October updates.

 Also this week, the US Commerce Department has again delayed preliminary rulings in circumvention cases targeting cold-rolled and coated flat-rolled steel from Vietnam, while Peru launched an anti-dumping investigation into imports of rebar from Brazil and Mexico.

-Allegheny Technologies (ATI) and an affiliate of Tsingshan Group have formed a 50-50 joint venture to manufacture and sell 60-inch-wide stainless steel sheet in North America.
+Around the world Allegheny Technologies (ATI) and an affiliate of Tsingshan Group have formed a 50-50 joint venture to manufacture and sell 60-inch-wide stainless steel sheet in North America.